Ricardo Mathews: Professional career

-He was a member of the 2009 Cincinnati Bearcats college football team.
-Ricardo graduated from Jacksonville, Florida's Terry Parker High School and was a three time First-Team All Conference Selection for Terry Parker's football team.
-Ricardo was also a conference champion wrestler and made it to the Florida state championships in track.

 Indianapolis Colts

-2010: Rookie season
+2010

-Mathews was selected in the seventh round (238th overall) by the Indianapolis Colts in the 2010 NFL Draft.
+Mathews was selected in the seventh round (238th overall) by the Indianapolis Colts in the 2010 NFL draft.
 On July 29, 2010, the Indianapolis Colts signed Mathews to a four-year, $1.83 million contract.

 He started his rookie season as the fifth defensive end on the Colts' depth chart behind Dwight Freeney, Robert Mathis, Eric Foster, and Fili Moala.
 On October 10, 2010, he made his regular-season debut with the Colts in a victory over the Kansas City Chiefs.
 In Week 10, he made his first career tackle during a 23–17 victory over the Cincinnati Bengals.
 He finished his rookie season with one tackle and appeared in eight games.

 2011

-During training camp and OTAs Mathews was switched from defensive end to defensive tackle when the Indianapolis Colts went from a 3-4 base defense to a 4-3.
+During training camp and OTAs Mathews was switched from defensive end to defensive tackle when the Indianapolis Colts went from a 3–4 base defense to a 4–3.
 Mathews was released by the Colts during final team cuts on September 3, 2011.
 On September 5, 2011, he was signed to the Colts' practice squad.
 On September 11, 2011, the Colts waived him from their practice squad.
 On October 5, 2011, the Colts signed Mathews to the active roster after Eric Foster suffered an injury.

 He played in his first game of 2011 during the Colts' Week 5 match-up against the Kansas City Chiefs.
-Mathews made two solo tackles and deflected two passes in the 24–28 loss.
-On October 30, 2011, Mathews had three tackles and made his first career sack on Matt Hasselbeck, as the Colts lost, 10–27, to the Tennessee Titans and fell to 0–8.
-On January 1, 2011, he had his best statistical game of the season, compiling a season-high five tackles in a 13-19 loss to the Jacksonville Jaguars.
+Mathews made two solo tackles and deflected two passes in the 28–24 loss.
+On October 30, 2011, Mathews had three tackles and made his first career sack on Matt Hasselbeck, as the Colts lost, 27–10, to the Tennessee Titans and fell to 0–8.
+On January 1, 2011, he had his best statistical game of the season, compiling a season-high five tackles in a 19-13 loss to the Jacksonville Jaguars.

 2012

 During the 2012 off-season, the Indianapolis Colts fired head coach Jim Caldwell and hired Chuck Pagano in his place.
-Defensive Coordinator Greg Manusky implemented a 3-4 defensive base, moving Mathews back to defensive end, his original position.
+Defensive coordinator Greg Manusky implemented a 3–4 defensive base, moving Mathews back to defensive end, his original position.
 Although he played in the first two regular-season contests, he did not record a tackle until Week 3 against the Jacksonville Jaguars.
 On October 21, 2012, he received his first career start and made one tackle during a 17–13 win over the Cleveland Browns.
 On December 2, 2012, Mathews made a season-high three combined tackles during a 35–33 victory over the Detroit Lions.
 In his third season with the Colts, he made 13 total tackles and one pass deflection while playing in 15 games and starting five of them.